 Key aspects of diplomatic relations

-Relations between the two countries have a rich tradition, not least owing to the approximately 270,000 Portuguese nationals living in Switzerland.
+Relations between the two countries have a rich tradition, not least owing to the more than 260,000 Portuguese nationals living in Switzerland.
 The Portuguese community is the third-largest foreign community in Switzerland.

 Switzerland and Portugal cooperate at the multilateral level, especially within the UN, where, in particular, Portugal is an important partner for Switzerland vis-à-vis the Security Council.
 During its term as a non-permanent member of the Security Council, Portugal supported reform of the organisation’s working methods.